 - other back problems that trap a nerve

 Sciatica is a condition where the sciatic nerve becomes irritated or compressed.
 The sciatic nerve runs from the lower back to the legs and is the longest nerve in the body.

 If this nerve becomes irritated or compressed, a person may experience

 Tarsal tunnel syndrome

-Tarsal tunnel syndrome occurs when a nerve that runs down the back of the leg and along the inside of the ankle and into the foot is compressed, squeezed, or damaged.
+Tarsal tunnel syndrome occurs when a nerve that runs down the back of the leg, along the inside of the ankle, and into the foot is compressed, squeezed, or damaged.

-Peripheral artery disease (PAD) causes the peripheral blood arteries in the legs, arms, and stomach to narrow, reducing the amount of blood they can pump and reducing blood flow.
-The legs are one of the most common parts of the body impacted by PAD.
+Peripheral artery disease (PAD) causes the peripheral blood arteries in the legs, arms, and stomach to narrow.
+This reduces the amount of blood they can pump, reducing blood flow.

 Symptoms of PAD typically go away after a few minutes of rest.